(Originally published on the Collective Gain Blog.)

 And when the fear is overwhelming, there are two strategies that have helped.

 The second is to remind myself of what is never at risk—my inherent value as a human being and my worthiness to be loved.
 This enables me to see risk-taking for what it is: something I can recover from.
-I might fall down and get hurt, but connecting to the sense of love within myself reminds me that I will always have a place to return, to lick my wounds, heal, and replenish myself for the next adventure.
+I might fall down and get hurt, but connecting to the sense of love within myself reminds me that I will always have a place to return, to tend to my wounds, heal, and replenish myself for the next adventure.

 If you’re feeling fear right now, bravo.
 You’ve caught sight of what you might grow into.
-And you’ve moved enough toward it to set off the internal alerts.
+And you’ve moved sufficiently toward it to set off the internal alerts.
 Fear is simply the invitation to courage.
 Now, you get to choose.